stoplightio/json-ref-resolver/README.md

 ### Features

-- Performant.
-Hot paths are memoized, remote authorities are resolved concurrently, and the minimum surface area is crawled and resolved.
+- **Performant**: Hot paths are memoized, remote authorities are resolved concurrently, and the minimum surface area is crawled and resolved.
-- Caching.
-Results from remote authorities are cached.
+- **Caching**: Results from remote authorities are cached.
-- Immutable.
-The original object is not changed, and structural sharing is used to only change relevant bits.
+- **Immutable**: The original object is not changed, and structural sharing is used to only change relevant bits.
-- Reference equality.
-Pointers to the same location will resolve to the same object in memory.
+- **Reference equality:** Pointers to the same location will resolve to the same object in memory.
-- Flexible.
-Bring your own readers for http://, file://, mongo://, custom://... etc.
+- **Flexible:** Bring your own readers for `http://`, `file://`, `mongo://`, `custom://`... etc.
-- Reliable.
-Well tested to handle all sorts of circular reference edge cases.
+- **Reliable:** Well tested to handle all sorts of circular reference edge cases.

 ### Installation